itjworld/rmportal-ui/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Troubleshoothing
+  If you face completer related issues then install completer by executive below mentioned command : npm install ng2-completer --save-dev

 ## Created by
  Anil Kumar & Ashish Jaiswal